cambridge-cares/TheWorldAvatar/Agents/OSMAgent/README.md

 ### 2.4.
 Uploading Raw Data
 #### 2.4.1.
 OSM Data
-**Upload raw OSM data in the same stack PostgreSQL database as the 3D data using [stack-data-uploader] as a set of points and polygons of `.gml` data.
-The schema for OSM data does not have to be the same with 3D buildings.
-However, both OSM data and 3D Buildings have to be in the same database.**
+Upload raw OSM data in the same stack PostgreSQL database as the 3D data using [stack-data-uploader] as a set of points and polygons of `.gml` data.
 The data structure and config file to upload the raw OSM data in stack-data-uploader is located in [inputs] directory.

 To prepare OSM data in `.gml` format